DavideRichini/UploadContentsDirTocheshireCat/README.md

 It does not upload the contents of any subdirectory

-To change the address of the server to wich you want to make the request you have to change the host parameter to the desired socket
+The default address of the Cheshire Cat is http://localhost:1865 if you wan6t to specify a different url you can do so through the second cli argument.
+It needs to be the complete url so in the form http(s)://(domain):(port)